about us

 Stephanie Baker (Founder and Owner)

-Stephanie earned her Texas Master Gardener Certification from the Texas Cooperative Extensive and Harris County Master Gardener Association in June of 2003.
+I earned my Texas Master Gardener Certification from the Texas Cooperative Extensive and Harris County Master Gardener Association in June of 2003.

 Kara Wolf (Garden Educator and Assistant Garden Day Coordinator)